Home > Gluten Free Baking Tips

-There is a gluten free flours available in most large supermarket.
-The good news is that you can also use plenty of naturally gluten free flour alternatives for cakes, breads, cookies and pastries.
+There are gluten free flours available in most large supermarket.
+The good news is that you can also use plenty of naturally gluten-free flour alternatives for cakes, breads, cookies and pastries.
 These flours are rice, chestnut, buckwheat, corn, potato, millet, chickpea etc.

 Tips for baking gluten-free cakes

 - Make your own blend of flours or ground nuts and flours.
 Adding tapioca flour to a blend increases softness and absorbency, which is ideal for lighter cakes and pastries.
 Gluten free oats and oat flours add texture, which works well in cookies and muffins.
 Ground almonds, hazelnuts and pistachios are ideal in a blend for dense cakes and cookies.